-Congresswoman Horn brings a deep understanding of how government should work and, as an attorney and mediator, has experience bringing people with differing opinions together.
+Congresswoman Horn brought a deep understanding of how government should work and, as an attorney and mediator, has experience bringing people with differing opinions together.
 Her mission is to stop the partisanship and politics that hurt working families and do what’s right for a change.
 She has been a strong voice for Oklahoma families, working to build bridges and find solutions to our most challenging problems.

 Learn more about Kendra Horn at kendrahorn.com.

 Gina Ortiz Jones successfully flipped Texas' 23rd Congressional District.
 Raised in San Antonio by a hard-working immigrant, single mother from the Philippines, from the time she was a young girl, Ortiz Jones knew she wanted to serve and give back.
 After graduating from Boston University with a BA and MA in Economics, and a BA in East Asian Studies, Ortiz Jones entered the U.S. Air Force as an intelligence officer, where she served 12 years of active duty service.